Clarifier

 Distribution System

 In the distribution system water is stored in 13 water towers.
 To get water to these towers, booster pumps are strategically located throughout the distribution system to maintain adequate pressure.
-Finally when you turn on your faucet, gravity feeds the water from the tower, through the lines and to your faucet.
+Finally, when you turn on your faucet, gravity feeds the water from the tower, through the lines, and to your faucet.

 Production Chemistry Lab

 All BCRWA production employees are wet chemistry certified to perform public drinking water analyses by the OEPA.
-Wet chemistry testing in our lab includes: pH, alkalinity, hardness, fluoride, chlorine and stability.
+Wet chemistry testing in our lab includes: pH, alkalinity, hardness, fluoride, chlorine, and stability

 Four of our production employees are also OEPA certified in microbiological testing.

-2014 Production
+Annual Production

 For a more detailed analysis of how our process works, why not schedule a water plant tour?